Crown Oaks 2008 Australia

 3.Racing Odds – Free bets up to $ with Racing Odds 20% deposit bonus, join now!!

 The most famous Oaks winner of all was Briesis, because she also won the Victoria Derby and the Melbourne Cup in 1876.
 Other famous Crown Oaks winners from down the years are Chicquita (1949), True Course (1950), Evening Peal (1955), Light Fingers (1964), Leica Show (1974), Surround (1976), Rose Of Kingston (1981), Slight Chance (1992), Magical Miss (2001),Special Harmony (2003) and Miss Finland (2006).

 On the first Tuesday of November each year, all Australia comes to a standstill.
 Dont forget to have a punt on your favorite horse right now , just hop on to one of these reputed australian online betting agencies and keep your fingers crossed , while all the horses do the hard yards.

 Listen to the day’s racing through 2ky.
 Plus news, previews and lots more.

 retirements – Kentucky colt Big Brown for one – heavily touted Irish-bred 2008 Melbourne Cup runner, Profound Beauty, has joined the list after the mare suffered a bruised foot, causing her to miss two days of preparation.

 The 2008 Crown Oaks Day will be held on Thursday 6 November.
 View the information below for details on how to get there using Melbourne’s trains, trams and buses.

 The Crown Oaks (formerly known as the VRC Oaks), is the third day of the Melbourne Spring Racing Carnival at Flemington Racecourse.
-Oaks Day is held on the Thursday directly following Melbourne Cup Day (the first Tuesday in November).
+Oaks Day is held on the Thursday directly following Melbourne Cup Day (the first Tuesday in November) in Australia.
 The Oaks were first run in 1861.